 You also think about health risks:

-It’s true there are increased health risks when you’re pregnant in your late 30s.
+It’s true there are increased health risks when you’re pregnant in late 30s.
 However, with good lifestyle choices and prenatal care, you can have a successful outcome if you choose to continue your pregnancy.

 Ways to lower risks: